 If you’re reading this article, you’ve probably heard of L-Citrulline.

-I’ve read every just about every published study on Citrulline and, although it’s not as well known as some other supplements, it’s without a doubt one of the most useful and effective.
+I’ve read every just about every published study on L-Citrulline supplementation.
+Although it’s not as well known as some other workout supplements, it’s without a doubt one of the most useful and effective.